avabellaw/my-recipe/readme.md

 3. Search for recipes using filters.

 Site owner goals:
-3. Generate traffic to the website through its users sharing recipes.
+1. Generate traffic to the website through its users sharing recipes.
-4. Successful website with an abundance of recipes.
+2. Own a successful website with an abundance of recipes.

 #### Research